Charles Barkley Discusses Rift with Michael Jordan, Says He Feels 'Sadness'

 Their friendship has yet to recover from Barkley calling out Jordan's failures as the owner of the then-Charlotte Bobcats, and according to the current NBA on TNT analyst, it won't get better any time soon.

 "The guy was like a brother to me for, shoot, 20-something years," Barkley said Tuesday on Waddle and Silvy (h/t ESPN's Nick Friedell).
 "At least 20-something years.
 And I do, I feel sadness.
-But to me he's still the greatest basketball player ever.
+But to me, he's still the greatest basketball player ever.
 I wish him nothing but the best.
 But there's nothing I can do about it, brother."

 Barkley said Jordan has his number and knows how to get in touch but that he doesn't expect that to happen.